aaronxxiii/2025-portfolio/src/markdowns/home/index.md

       - stack name: Laravel
     company:
       name: Rakso CT
+about:
+  name: Aaron Jay
+  title: Front End Engineer
+  body: I build fast, accessible, and visually precise experiences for the modern
+    web.
+title: test
+overview:
+  body: >-
+    I’m a developer passionate about crafting accessible, pixel-perfect user interfaces that blend thoughtful design with robust engineering.

+    My favorite work lives at the intersection of design and development—creating experiences that not only look great but are meticulously built for performance and usability.

+    Currently, I'm a Front-End Engineer at Betrnk, specializing in development.
+I help design, build, and maintain the UI components that power Betrnk's frontend, ensuring our platform meets web accessibility standards and best practices to deliver an inclusive user experience.

+    In the past, I’ve developed CMS projects for international clients and built software across agencies, companies, and businesses in industries ranging from digital media to tech.
 projects:
   - body: "**Daimasu** is a high-end Japanese dining establishment in the Philippines, I played a key role in optimizing the website’s performance,